Sound-Guided Semantic Video Generation: Conclusion

 \section{Conclusion}

-In this paper, we present a novel method for generating realistic sound-guided videos by exploiting the multi-modal embedding space which uses sound, image, and text modalities.
-To be more specific, we use CLIP~\cite{radford2learning} space to encode the sound information into the StyleGAN~\cite{karras2021alias,karras2019style} latent space which allows to generate videos that contain the corresponding source sound semantics.
+This paper shows a new way to make sound-guided realistic videos by taking advantage of the multi-modal embedding space, which uses sound, images, and text.
+To be more specific, we use CLIP~\cite{radford2learning} space to encode the sound information into the StyleGAN~\cite{karras2021alias,karras2019style} latent space, which allows generating videos that contain the corresponding source sound semantics.
 We design our model with the recurrent neural network since video consists of multiple frames and requires time-domain consistency.
-Multiple recurrent blocks temporally represent rich style information of StyleGAN.
-Additionally, we curate a new high fidelity audio-video landscape dataset to validate our proposed method which is superior to other methods.
-We demonstrate that our method qualitatively and quantitatively outperformed state-of-the-art methods.
-The proposed model can be used in various applications such as sound-guided image editing and various video generation with text constraints.
+Multiple recurrent blocks temporarily represent rich style information~(view point, sound-dependent frame's fine features).
+Additionally, we curate a new high-fidelity audio-video landscape dataset to validate our proposed method, which is superior to other methods.
+We demonstrate that our method qualitatively and quantitatively outperformed state-of-the-art methods for sound-guided video generation.
+The proposed model can be used in various applications such as video generation with text constraints.